westlicht/performer/_pages/manual/index.md

 Press `F5` to start playback of the song from the currently selected slot.
 This will also start the sequencer if it is not already running.
 Playback will be immediate, meaning that the currently playing pattern is switched instantaneously.
 To start playback on the next _Sync Measure_, use `SHIFT` + `F5`.
 A progress bar will appear at the top of the page, indicating the time until playback is started.
 To stop playback, simply press `F5` again.
 Playback can also be started by selecting a slot and pressing the `ENCODER`.
 This is also useful quickly switch to a different slot while playback is active.
 Again, to switch slot on the next _Sync Measure_, hold `SHIFT` and press the `ENCODER`.

 During playback, the current slot is indicated with a small arrow and also shown on the left side together with a progress bar, indicating the duration for which the slot is played for.
 In the top left corner, the current bar and note is also displayed.

+The global mute setting of a track is only affected during song playback if any slot of the track contains a mute.
+This allows to retain full control over mutes even if song playback is enabled, for example when just using the song mode to chain some patterns during a live performance.

 ![](images/page-song-playback.png)